italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

-The OP extracts the unique identifier (**client_id**) from the object *request* contained in the *Authorization Request* and carries out an Entity Configuration request by the :ref:`RP<Esempio_EN1.1>`.
+The OP extracts the unique identifier (**client_id**) from the object *request* contained in the *Authorization Request* and carries out an Entity Configuration request (:ref:`RP<Esempio_EN1.1>`).
-It obtains the *self-signed* configuration of the RP and validates the signatures of Trust Mark that are recognized inside the Federation [1]_.
+The OP obtains the Entity Configuration of the RP and validates the signatures of Trust Mark that are recognized inside the Federation [1]_.

 If the RP configuration does not expose any Trust Mark that is recognizable by the RP profile (see Section :ref:`Trust Mark<Trust_Mark>`), the Provider MUST refuse the authorization with an error message of type *unauthorized_client*.